inspire-eu-validation/view-service/wmts-1.0.0/at82-getcapabilities-operation-gettile.md

       * "image/png"
       * "image/gif"

     * Send a GetTile request for the layer using either "image/png" or "image/gif" format according to the format values defined in the capabilities document for that layer.
+If both formats are listed in the layer metadata, two seperate requests are made.

       * Check that the returned image is encoded in the requested format.